 Safety and risk management is at the heart of everything that EasyMile does - from software development to vehicle testing and on-road deployments, and it's reflected in our no-collision record and clear safety road map.
 Safety is our main priority.
 As part of this culture, EasyMile is one of the first autonomous driving technology companies to have obtained, and maintained, ISO9001 certification.
 But what does this mean?
 It is a process-based standard that demonstrates our ability to consistently meet customer and regulatory requirements and to demonstrate continuous improvement.

 This report details our company's safety priority throughout our technology development, deployment, and validation processes.
-It outlines how we address each of NHTSA's 12 Safety Points and is intended to provide transparent information for NHTSA and the general public.

-Gilbert Gagnaire Founder and CEO
+Gilbert Gagnaire Chairman & CEO